Brown Bag Herb Roasted Turkey

-This Brown Bag Herb Roasted Turkey is a simple, delicious, and foolproof way to make a never-dry turkey dinner by locking in the turkey’s natural juices and concentrating a rich, earthy aroma nobody can resist roasted in a paper bag!
+This Brown Bag Herb Roasted Turkey is a simple, delicious, and foolproof way to make a never-dry bird- baked right in a brown paper bag!

 If you’ve ever struggled with making Thanksgiving or Christmas turkey dinner, you know the host of problems that can come along with roasting your bird: slow cooking, uneven temps, dry breast meat, flabby skin; but Thanksgiving turkey doesn’t have to be so difficult.